Federal Criminal Appeals

 - Other improper conduct by the Assistant United States Attorney or other law enforcement agent that contributed to a finding of guilt, such as withholding information from defense counsel that should have been disclosed.

 Like State criminal appeals, Federal criminal appeals are based on the trial record.
 Mr. Friedman analyzes the district court trial record thoroughly, looking for errors and irregularities that can reverse a client's criminal conviction or reduce their sentence.Improper application of sentencing guidelines may be the basis for an appeal

 The United States Supreme Court has ruled that Federal sentencing guidelines are advisory rather than mandatory.
 Most Federal district court judges remain heavily influenced by a sentence suggested by the United States Sentencing Guidelines.
 Improper application of the Sentencing Guidelines may give a criminal defendant a strong issue for a criminal appeal.
 An experienced Federal criminal appeals lawyer can determine whether an individual client has sufficient grounds for appeal based upon an erroneous Guidelines calculation.Appearing in Federal Appeals Courts in New York and New Jersey

 Mr. Friedman handles appeals arising from the misapplication of sentencing guidelines and all other Federal criminal issues in the Third Circuit Court of Appeals and other Federal appellate courts throughout the United States.
-He has represented clients in appeals from convictions for a variety of Federal offenses.Honest and Realistic Advice
+We have represented clients in appeals from convictions for a variety of Federal offenses.Honest and Realistic Advice

-Whatever the issue and wherever he appears, Attorney James S. Friedman is always sensitive to the cost of appeals.
-He advises clients about their chances of success, providing them with the information they need to decide navigate the appellate process.
-He also works diligently to keep the cost of an appeal within reason.
+Whatever the issue and wherever we appear, we are always sensitive to the cost of appeals.
+We advise clients about their chances of success, providing them with the information they need to decide navigate the appellate process.
+We also work diligently to keep the cost of an appeal within reason.

 Generally speaking, and under current law, defendants seeking to appeal a criminal conviction from a United States District Court have 14 days from the date of their sentence file a Notice of Appeal and related paperwork with the Clerk of the district court where they were convicted.
 A defendant who misses this deadline will almost certainly lost their appellate rights.